kilrau/Lightning-Swap-PoC-v2/LIGHTNING-03-channels.md

 }
 ```

-Once the channel is opened, Exchange A lists the `Bitcoin` payment channel as follows
+Once the channel is opened, Exchange A lists the bitcoin payment channel as follows

 ```shell
 $ xa-lnd-btc listchannels
 {